-The Board and management set the strategy of the Fund through a focused annual strategy session and continued dialogue and review of success throughout the year.
+The Board and management set the strategy of the Fund through strategy sessions and continued dialogue and review of success throughout the year.

 The Board ensures that there are robust processes in place to make sure that meaningful and timely reporting is provided to investors, enabling informed assessment and investment decisions based on accurate and transparent information provided.